 (Only valid if you are traveling within 1 month)

 Most U.S. citizens returning from a trip to Mexico, Canada, Bermuda, or the Caribbean by land or sea must produce a single acceptable document to re-enter the country, such as a US passport, passport card, EDL, or trusted traveler program card.
 This means you can no longer confirm your identity and citizenship by presenting multiple documents, such as a basic driver's license along with a birth certificate.

-However, those younger than 16 years old can still simply show an original or copy of their birth certificate, or their citizenship card or naturalization certificate.
+However, anyone 15 years old and younger may show an original or a copy of their birth certificate, or their citizenship card or naturalization certificate.

 On the other hand, U.S. citizens traveling on ferries and small boats must comply with the new regulations.

 First-time passport applicants must apply in person at any of a variety of local locations (including select post offices, clerk of court offices, and public libraries), or at regional passport agencies.

 However, you should only apply at a regional agency if you're traveling within 2 weeks, or you need a foreign visa within 4 weeks.
 In either case, you must schedule an appointment for your visit by calling the automated appointment system at (877) 487-2778.
 There isn't an extra fee to make an appointment.